 Please enter a username and password.

 Printer Friendly Version

-DESCRIPTIONPositron emission mammography (PEM) is a form of positron emission tomography (PET) that uses a high-resolution, mini-camera detection technology for imaging the breast.
+Positron emission mammography (PEM) is a form of positron emission tomography (PET) that uses high-resolution, mini-camera detection technology for imaging the breast.
 As with PET, PEM provides functional rather than anatomic information about the breast.
-PEM has been studied primarily for use in presurgical planning and staging; it also has been used to monitor response to therapy and recurrence of breast cancer.
+PEM has been studied primarily for use in presurgical planning and evaluation of breast lesions.